-Join Sean Adams for an in-depth discussion in this video The grid in exhibition design, part of Foundations of Layout and Composition: Grids.
+Join Sean Adams for an in-depth discussion in this video The grid in exhibition design, part of Layout and Composition: Grids.

 - Assign or sign each program exist to identify or provide…directions in a space.…Exhibition design tells a story in three-dimensions.…I love DIY Lo-Fi exhibits…at local historical societies or small museums.…These have a certain charm.…That quickly grows tiresome when I'm trying to…understand lots of complex information.…Every exhibition I've designed is based on a clear grid.…The size and proportion of each message lets the viewer know…what kind of information is being presented.…

 The grid creates the hierarchy and unity…in a complex environment that might include…three-dimensional forms, artifacts, and art.…If the viewer sees the same size label…with the same size type, next to every painting,…he will quickly understand that this is a caption.…Each exhibition is different,…but they all share a narrative that is told…from beginning to end.…It's imperative that the viewer quickly understand the story…and the type of information being presented.…